5 CBD Products to Relieve Your Anxiety in 2021

 View this post on Instagram

 Lord Jones is reknown for its focus on luxury, high-end CBD products.
 In particular, their peppermint and lemon-flavored CBD treats are a big hit.
-Their tinctures, which are extracts of hemp liquid, are on the sweeter side and have no aftertaste.
-They cost $60 per bottle and average around 25 drops.
+Their tinctures, made from broad spectrum hemp-derived CBD extracts, are on the sweeter side and have no aftertaste.
+They cost $55 per bottle and average around 25 drops.

 View this post on Instagram